 Current curriculum vitae;

 Statement of teaching/research philosophy that highlights candidate's alignment with some of our desired qualifications;

 diversity statement, including any experience mentoring diverse students or faculty, or community outreach initiatives, and an explanation of how candidate will advance our goals of inclusive excellence;

-names and email addresses of 3 potential referees.
+Names and email addresses of 3 professional references

 Michigan State University has been advancing the common good with uncommon will for more than 160 years.
 One of the top research universities in the world, MSU pushes the boundaries of discovery and forges enduring partnerships to solve the most pressing global challenges while providing life-changing opportunities to a diverse and inclusive academic community through more than 200 programs of study in 17 degree-granting colleges.